versionone/VersionOne.SDK.Python/README.md

 ### Simple access to individual assets:

-  Assets are created on demand and cached so that once instance always represents the same asset.
+  Asset instances are created on demand and cached so that instances with the same OID are always the same object.
+You can retrieve an instance by passing an asset ID to an asset class:

       s = v1.Story(1005)

+  Or by providing an OID Token:

+      s = v1.asset_from_oid('Story:1005')

       print s is v1.Story(1005)   # True

 ### Lazyily loaded values and relations: